fghaas/five-is-fine/markdown/ignite.md

 **you won’t be able to understand in detail on what your team does.**

 <!-- Note -->
-With more than 5 people it also becomes impossible to stay informed to the point of *understanding,* in detail, everything our group does — not just their actions, but also the technical motivation, the problem-solving options they considered and discarded, and went with a different one.
+With more than 5 people it also becomes impossible to *understand in detail* everything our group does — not just their actions, but also the technical motivation, the options they considered and discarded, and went with a different one.

-With more than 5 people,

-you won’t be able to stay understand in detail on what your team does.

 **And that means you’re no longer able to be an interface to other groups.**